 Do Rotator Cuff Injuries Cause Shoulder Pain?

 For most patients with this orthopaedic condition, they experience a dull ache near the top of the shoulder joint where the arm meets the shoulder.
-You may notice a weakness in the arm when trying to use it for simple things, such as brushing your hair or putting on a hat.
+You may notice a weakness in the arm when trying to use it for simple things (learn more on does rowing build biceps ), such as brushing your hair or putting on a hat.

 Can You Make a Shoulder Rotator Cuff Injury Worse?